Can We Have Political Beliefs With No Free Will?

 Free will has been attacked and defended from a number of vantage points throughout history.
 Often you get the sense that the attackers and defenders are talking about different things so I should clarify my terms.
 I use free will to mean what it does in popular discourse: the notion that a person controls their own actions and makes their own decisions.
 As such, they can be praised for good decisions and blamed (and punished) for bad ones.

 Fundamentally, it’s Newtonian.
-Isaac Newton, as you doubtless recall, expounded the concept of classical mechanics, the notion that the world is made up of parts (atoms, molecules, chairs, planets, solar systems and so on) that affect each other in predictable, quantifiable ways.
+Isaac Newton, as you doubtless recall, expounded the concept of classical mechanics, the notion that the world is made up of parts (atoms, molecules, chairs, mountains, planets, solar systems and so on) that affect each other in predictable, quantifiable ways.
 As a result, the physical world is deterministic and a person given the god-like knowledge of where every atom is and what forces are acting upon those atoms could predict the future movements of these atoms with complete accuracy.
 He or she could also “roll the clock backwards” and figure out where everything was at any point in the past.
 (But doesn’t quantum physics refute some of this?
 I’ll get to that down the line.)

 What does all that have to do with free will?
 Well, free will is about human decisions, decisions being a type of thought.
 So what are thoughts?
 They’re a vague concept if you really think (ha ha) about it, but they seem to arise in our mind where we become subjectively aware of them.
 (By “subjectively” I mean that I can know my thoughts but never fully know yours---though scientists are working to change that.)
 Many people, if not most, presume thoughts to be the result of some non-material entity---a soul or ghostlike mind that inhabits and controls the body.
 Modern neuroscience is making pretty clear, however, that thoughts correlate to neural activity in the brain, to the electrical firing of neurons and the passing of chemical neurotransmitters between neurons.